 15 Longest Rivers

-Inspired by Visual Capitalist post here, I mapped those rivers on Spilhaus ocean-centric projection as above - rivers empty into oceans after all, don't they? - as well as an Equal Earth projection centered on the date line (see various Equal Earth & Spilhaus projection variants in a YouTube playlist here).
-Natural Earth has 10m resolution world rivers here: I simply selected by Visual Capitalist's list.
-All in Esri ArcGIS too.| Spilhaus - click to enlarge, full size here |
+Inspired by Visual Capitalist here, let's map those rivers in Spilhaus ocean-centric projection as above - rivers empty into oceans after all, don't they? - as well as in Equal Earth projection centred on the date line.
+Like Spilhaus' uninterrupted oceans, this keeps continents where rivers lie uninterrupted (see various Equal Earth & Spilhaus projection variants in YouTube playlist here).
+Natural Earth has 10m resolution world rivers here: I simply selected the ones in Visual Capitalist's list.

 | Natural Earth - click to enlarge, full size here |